D-Indexer/Indexer-Backend/README.md

 ## Overview

-D-Indexer-Backend is the off-chain backbone of the Folder platform.
+Indexer-Backend is the off-chain backbone of the Folder platform.
 It streams Soroban contract events from the Stellar ledger, indexes Folder records into PostgreSQL, pins portfolio files to IPFS, and exposes a REST API consumed by the Folder frontend.

 The Stellar ledger is the source of truth.
 PostgreSQL is a rebuildable read cache that keeps Folder lookups, template metadata, credential queries, and health checks fast for the application layer.